ktv18/students-tutorial-fifteen-puzzle-game/README.md

 	domNode.innerHTML = rows;
 };
 ```
-When we have our UI is rendered we need to ass styles so our html content looks like a game.
+When we have our UI is rendered we need to add styles so our html content looks like a game.

 ### Styles